 Concerns were also raised by the Ministry of the Environment, Conservation and Parks regarding the monitoring policies and the documents requested.
 As set out in Section 87(1), the Clean Water Act, 2006 permits the Regional Municipality of Waterloo to request copies of the amended Environmental Compliance Approvals as required in policy RW-CW-1.12.
 The Clean Water Act, 2006 does not limit the authority of the Source Protection Committee or Source Protection Plan to require the Ministry of the Environment, Conservation and Parks to undertake actions.
-There is no requirement to provide operational flexibility to the Ministry of the Environment, Conservation and Parks.
-There is no requirement to avoid policies that will require the Ministry of the Environment, Conservation and Parks to make program changes and there is no requirement to provide general language in monitoring policies.
+There is no requirement to provide operational flexibility to the Ministry of the Environment, Conservation and Parks to make program changes and there is no requirement to provide general language in monitoring policies.
 The Regional Municipality of Waterloo supports the policies within the Source Protection Plan regarding these matters as presented.